EdgarMartinez26/EdgarMartinez26/README.md

-# 👋 Hello, I'm Edgar Martinez — Frontend Engineer | Design Enthusiast | Synth Explorer
+# 👋 Hello, I'm Edgar Martinez — Frontend Engineer | Sound Designer

 I'm a USA-based Frontend Software Engineer passionate about crafting elegant, performant, and accessible web experiences.
 I thrive at the intersection of design and engineering, combining code and creativity to bring interfaces to life.